DeadKennedyx/FishHunt/README.md

 It also uses [MalTrail](https://github.com/stamparm/maltrail?tab=readme-ov-file#blacklist) list of malicious domains that is updated every day and checks the urls in the emails for any of those malicious urls.

-### Appreciation
-If you are cloning dont forget to give me a little star!

 ### USAGE:

 1- `pip3 install -r requirements.txt`.